tiby312/broccoli-project/README.md

 ### Overview

-Broccoli is a broadphase collision detection library.
+Broccoli is a broad-phase collision detection library.

 The base data structure is a hybrid between a [KD Tree](https://en.wikipedia.org/wiki/K-d_tree) and [Sweep and Prune](https://en.wikipedia.org/wiki/Sweep_and_prune).